windmaomao/adventofcode/2015/md/00_parser.md

 ```

-We create a function inside scope `org.adeventofcode`, therefore expecting to reuse this function for the rest of the days.

-> Function, simple as this, are highly testable and reusable.
-And it's not neccesarily
+We create a function inside scope `org.adeventofcode`, therefore expecting to reuse this function.
+Function, simple as this, are highly testable and reusable.

 #### Test